ShozenD/julia-pkg-dev/README.md

 ```

 ## 2. Continuous Integration (CI)
 While it is not a requirement, many Julia packages implements continuous integration.
-In my opinion, the work required to implement continuous integration outweights its benefits.
+In my opinion, for small and simple packaages, the work required to implement continuous integration outweights its benefits.
 However, when packages become large and entangled, CI can provide a consitent and automated way to build, package, and test your package's functionalities.
 Implementing CI can also reassure potential users that your package is reliable and devoid of major bugs.

 ### 2.1 Travis CI
 A CI platform that is common among Julia developers is [Travis CI](https://travis-ci.org/).
 You will need to link your GitLab or GitHub accouunt to Travis in order to use it's services.
 For official documentation on how to use Travis CI refer to the following documents: [GitHub Docs](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github), [GitLab Docs](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-gitlab).
 However, the following implementation tutorial should be sufficient for most applications.

-### Step 1
+#### Step 1
 **After you have linked your GitHub or GitLab account to Travis** (Please check the official documentation as well), you will need to add a ``.travis.yml`` file in the root directory of your package (e.g. PackageName/.travis.yml).
 The following template should be good enough for most packages.
 ```{yaml}
 language: julia